Robert Flanders: Career

-In 2018, the Rhode Island Republican Party endorsed and nominated him as their candidate for election to the United States Senate.
-Although he eventually lost the election to the incumbent Democrat, Sheldon Whitehouse, he was the highest statewide vote getter of all the Republican candidates during that election cycle.

 2018 U.S. Senate campaign

 Flanders won the Republican party nomination, defeating the only other candidate on the ballot, Rocky De La Fuente, a businessman who was seeking to get on the Senate ballot in several states in 2018.

 As the Republican Party nominee, he participated in the 2018 election for US Senator from Rhode Island.
 He lost the election to Democratic incumbent, Sheldon Whitehouse.

 Personal life

 Flanders grew up in a middle class household and is the oldest of seven children.
 He is a strong advocate of separation of powers.

 He and his wife Ann live in East Greenwich, Rhode Island.
 They have three children.